Aryanbh73/Stock-Market-Web-Scraping-Data-Analysis/README.md

 ### 3. Cross-Market Comparisons

-The dataset mixes US-based companies with Indian companies (e.g., 3M India), enabling cross-market insights.
+The dataset mixes US-based companies with Indian companies, enabling cross-market insights.

 US Tech stocks like Microsoft showed stronger momentum compared to Consumer staples like Coca-Cola, which moved more modestly.